Separation Anxiety Disorder

 • Repeated nightmares with themes involving separation from parent or caregiver

 Older children with Separation Anxiety Disorder may exhibit fear of leaving home to attend school, camp, or even overnight stays with friends.
-They will frequently admit to experiencing heart palpations, sweatiness, dizziness, and feeling flushed during moments of intense anxiety.
+They will frequently admit to experiencing heart palpation, sweatiness, dizziness, and feeling flushed during moments of intense anxiety.
 Many older children report struggling with feelings of shame and failure attached to their inability to overcome the fears and their intense longing to succeed.

 If you have concerns about whether your child suffers from Separation Anxiety Disorder, talk with your family physician or pediatrician.
 You may wish to ask for a referral to see a professional counselor who can offer behavioral strategies to help your child.